Mathis1993/griddy/README.md

   python manage.py runserver
   ```

-**Note: When running the calculation for the first time, it will take a while, because historical energy prices data has to be fetched.**
+**Note: When running the calculation for the first time, it will take a while, because historical energy price data has to be fetched.**

 ### JS Toolchain
 Concept: https://stackoverflow.com/questions/63392426/how-to-use-tailwindcss-with-django#63392427